atbcb/ICTTestingBaseline/_baselines/13Structure.md

 ##### Test Instructions
 <ol id="2IC">
-    <li id="2IC-1">1.
-Check that all visual headings are programmatically determinable and that programmatic heading levels logically match the visual heading presentation within the heading structure [SC 1.3.1]:
+    <li id="2IC-1">Check that all visual headings are programmatically determinable and that programmatic heading levels logically match the visual heading presentation within the heading structure [SC 1.3.1]:
         <ol>
             <li id="2IC-1i">The most important heading(s) should have the highest priority level.
 For example, <code>&lt;h1&gt;</code> is a higher level than <code>&lt;h2&gt;</code>, which is higher than <code>&lt;h3&gt;</code>.</li>
             <li id="2IC-1ii">Headings with an equal or higher level start a new section; headings with a lower level start new subsections that are part of the higher leveled section.</li>